developer-yasir/coding-beasts/README.md

-# Coding Beasts - Full-Stack E-commerce Application
+# Coding Beasts - MERN STACK Software Company Website

 ## Project Overview
 Coding Beasts is a comprehensive full-stack e-commerce application designed to provide a robust platform for online businesses.
 It features a user-friendly frontend for customers, a powerful backend for data management, and an intuitive admin dashboard for managing products, orders, users, and more.